 CAUTION: A convenience copy retained AFTER the official copy is destroyed becomes the official record, subject to legal discovery and RRISD disposition policy.
 The recommended practice is to destroy convenience copies prior to or at the time of the official record.

-How do I go about storing records in the RRISD record storage center?
+How do I go about storing records in the Round Rock ISD record storage center?

-There are procedures you must follow if you are storing records in the RRISD record storage center.
+There are procedures you must follow if you are storing records in the Round Rock ISD record storage center.
 These procedures can be found at Record Retention Storage Procedure.

 Follow these steps:

-- Fill out the Request to Transfer Records form and submit the form to the records storage people.
+- Complete the Request to Transfer Records form and submit the form to the Records Retention Department.

-- Pack the records in the approved boxes and number the boxes
+- Pack the records in the approved banker’s boxes and number the boxes

 - Attach a Record Retention Label to one end of the box

-- Upon approval, open a work order to have the boxes sent to textbooks (Record Storage Center) department.
+- Upon approval, submit a work order to have the boxes sent to Instructional Materials (Record Storage Center).